Eurovision Song Contest 2019: Non-EBU members

+As of June 2018, Kosovan broadcaster RTK was pushing for full EBU membership in order to be able to take part in the 2019 contest, but the vote to decide would not be held until June 2019.
+In late 2017, Liechtensteiner broadcaster 1 FL TV, confirmed that they were applying for EBU membership in order to debut in the 2019 contest, already planning to select their entry through a national final; however, by mid-2018 1 FL TV had not yet applied for membership due to the sudden death of the broadcaster's director, Peter Kölbel.

+Production

 Visual design

 The contest's slogan, "Dare to Dream", was unveiled on 28 October 2018, while the official logo and branding were revealed on 8 January 2019.
 Designed by Awesome Tel Aviv and Studio Adam Feinberg, it consists of layered triangles designed to resemble a star, reflecting "the stars of the future" coming to Tel Aviv.

+Stage design

+The stage design for the 2019 contest was revealed on 27 December 2018 and was designed by German production designer Florian Wieder, who also devised the stage concepts for the 2011–12, 2015 and 2017–18 contests.
+Inspired by the Star of David, the diamond-shaped stage was 250 m2, with 130 overhead LED triangles, two 25 m runways with connecting bridges and a 36 × 12 m LED wall composed of 12 rotational vertical screens symbolising the Twelve Tribes of Israel.
+Unlike in previous years, the green room was placed in a separate building to the main performance venue due to limited capacity.
+Following the contest, Wieder was accused of plagiarism by German design studio Whitevoid for similarities to a stage designed for Brazilian singer Luan Santana in 2014.

 Postcards

 Filmed between March and April 2019, and directed by Keren Hochma, the 2019 postcards involved the act travelling to a location in Israel that resembles that of their own country.
 An imaginary play button circled above the act's head, and, when the act pressed it, they performed a themed dance and threw the play button towards the screen, afterwards, it "flies over" to the stage where the ceiling lit up with their country's flag using augmented reality.
 The dances in each postcard were wide-ranging and included parkour, ballet and street dance, among other styles.
 The following locations were used: